updated on: May 16, 2016

 Although it’s designed around adventure travel, you needn’t worry if you’re not experienced, or even interested in riding to exotic destinations.
 The tips and resources you’ll absorb here are invaluable in planning your trip to the next province, country, or around the world.

 Best of all is the energy and exuberance of the people who gather here.
 But beware.
 It’s contagious.
 Literally.
-As recently as last September when I presented at the 2nd annual gathering, I had absolutely no desire to travel outside the borders of North America, even going on record as saying so.
+When I presented at the 2nd annual gathering, I had absolutely no desire to travel outside the borders of North America, even going on record as saying so.
 This summer I find myself preparing to depart for at least a year on a trip to South America, for starters.

 The backdrop is one of Ontario’s best riding areas.
 Not only is it a chance to experience this southern introduction to the Canadian Shield, it’s an opportunity to showcase Ontario’s beauty to enthusiasts from around the world.